 - Site access measures (temperature checking, visitor registers and illness/travel history questioning) and strict additional hygiene and cleaning.

-- The wearing of face masks is encouraged where social distancing is not possible.
+- The wearing of face masks is mandatory where social distancing is not possible.
 Sites have sufficient supplies of face masks on hand.

 - Infection Control Leads ensure enhanced cleaning and hygiene measures are in place at all sites.